Terms & conditions

 - the costs the entire scope of the serial tools, special devices and gauges after release of the sample according to the extent of the planned monthly requirement

-- The Purchaser has no access to the operations drawings and construction drawings of the tools.
+The Purchaser has no access to the operation drawings and construction drawings of the tools.

 XI.
 Old goods

 The disposal of old parts and other objects which are no longer usable is the responsibility of the Purchaser.
 Insofar as legal requirements have been issued which designate something else, the Purchaser is required to reach a reasonable agreement with the Supplier in view of recycling.
 It should be assumed that the contract partners will use third parties for fulfilment of the recycling duties.

 For all disputes which may arise from the contract, if the Purchaser is a fully qualified merchant, a legal entity under public law or a special asset fund under public law, the suit is to be brought to the court which is competent for the headquarters or the branch office of the Supplier.
 The Supplier is also permitted to bring a suit at the headquarters of the Purchaser.

 RHOMBUS Rollen Holding-GmbH / DTC Status March 2021